cyberlis/pploader/README.md

 plugin.yml is able to set all metadata fields that exist in bukkit, and should be used for all plugins that you release. plugin.yml is used in all java plugins (as it is the only option for java plugins). as such, opening up java plugin jars is a good way to learn what can go in it.
-Here is an example of plugin.yml:
+Or you can read about it here http://wiki.bukkit.org/Plugin_YAML Here isan example of plugin.yml:

     name: SamplePlugin
     main: SampleClass